 Lead into the dry desert, white sand dunes as far as the eye could see.
 Hot, slow and hazy, time floats by lazily.

-And then, Haucachina, a small village, surrounding an oasis, not an apparition, instead nourishing, promising and inviting; palm trees glistening among the blue-green lagoon.
+Within the Peruvian desert one comes upon Haucachina, a small village, surrounding an oasis.
+It’s not an apparition, instead it’s nourishing, promising and inviting.
+With palm trees glistening amongst the blue-green lagoon.

 Laying by the pool with the sand dunes in sight, I thought to myself, in the heart of what seems harsh and fierce, there is promise and life.
 Like an artichoke, peeling away the layers to find this heart, once there it becomes self-sustaining.